Fade BG Image

 Core 666 imagined combining this with the water current trap.

 Thread sharp enough to slice bones on contact.
-If the water current pressed you against it, you'd be minced into a mesh pattern.
+If the water current pushed you against it, you'd be minced into a mesh pattern.
 Just imagining it was gruesome.
 Wonderful.

 "Best not to let it touch.
-My magic sword has the [Indestructible] property so it could handle it, but even so, cutting through orichalcum would be quite an effort."
+My magic sword has the [Indestructible] property so it could hold up, but even so, cutting through orichalcum would be quite the effort."

 "Heh… even Jii-sama's magic sword…"